-a) Questions are to be done on BLANK white copy paper (no ruled lines on the paper).

-Divide each paper that you use into two vertical columns.
+- a) Questions are to be done on BLANK white copy paper (no ruled lines on the paper).
+Divide each paper that you use into two vertical columns. - b) Each question / problem must be accompanied by a well-labeled physical diagram.
+If not, then no credit is given.